sttk/fav-cli.parse-argv/README.md

 | --*sss*-*sss* -*nnn*  | number     | { options: { '*sss*-*sss*': -*nnn*, sssSss: -*nnn*, ...}, args: [...] } |
 | --*sss*-*sss* *sss*  | string     | { options: { '*sss*-*sss*': '*sss*', sssSss: '*sss*', ...}, args: [...] } |

-#### Parsing by configurations
+#### Parsing with configs

-If a parameter *configs* is specified, this function parss command line arguments according with a configuration in *configs* corresponding to each specified option.
+If a parameter *configs* is specified, this function parses command line arguments according with a configuration in *configs* corresponding to each specified option.

-Even if an option is followed by a normal argument, but if the `.type` property of the configuration for the option, the value of the option is `true`.
+Even if an option is followed by a normal argument but if the `.type` property of the configuration for the option, the value of the option is `true`.
-On the other hand, if an option is not followed by a normal argument (and is not equation format), and if `.type` property of a configuraton is `string` or `number`, then this function throws an error.
+On the other hand, if an option is not followed by a normal argument (and is not equation format), and if `.type` property of a configuraton is `string` or `number`, then the value of the option is `''` or `NaN`.

 When a value of an option cannot be converted to the specified type or specified choices in *configs*, this function throws an error.
-The message of the error is a [specific JSON format](#error_message) string.
+See [Error](#error) section.

-##### List of configuration keys
+##### List of configurations

-This function can configure parsing by a configuration object which can have the following keys.
-These keys are a subset of valid keys of [yargs][yargs-url]'s option.
-(But the behaiors are not entirely same with it.)
+This function can parse with a configuration object which can have the following options.
+These options are similar with [yargs][yargs-url]'s options, but the behaiors are not entirely same with it.

 * `alias` [string | Array] : sets alias option name(s).
 * `choices` [*any* | Array] : limits valid values of the option.
 * `coerce` [function] : provides a synchronous function to coerce or transform the value(s) of the option.
 * `default` [*any*] : sets a default value of the option if the option was not specified.
 * `demandOption` [boolean] : demands that the option is given.
-* `normalize` [boolean] : applys `path.normalize()` to the option.
-* `requiresArg` [boolean] : requires that the option is specified with a value,
+* `requiresArg` [boolean] : requires that the option is specified with a value.
+* `array` [boolean] : if true, the option has its value as an array.
 * `type` [string] : specifys the type of the option from following choices:
-    * `'array'` : interprets the option as an array, even if the option was specified single value.
     * `'boolean'` : interprets the option as a boolean flag.
     * `'count'` : interprets the option as a count of boolean flags.
     * `'number'` : interprets the option as a number.
     * `'string'` : interprets the option as a string.

-If `type` is `'array'`, the normal arguments following the option are all interpreted as elements of the option until appearance of the next option argument.
-The data type of elements is boolean if the option value is not specified, or number if the option value can be converted to a number, otherwise string.

-If `type` is `'boolean'`, this function sets `true` if the option was specified, otherwise `false` unless `default` is not explicitly specified.

-`choices`, `coerce` and `requiresArg` is available only when `type` is `'array'`, `'number'` and `'string'`.
+`choices` and `requiresArg` is available only when `type` is `'number'` and `'string'`.

-##### Parsing error message <a name="error_message"></a>
+<a name="error"></a>

+##### Error

-If this function failed to parse, it throws an error of which message is a JSON string.
-An object parsed back from the JSON string always has the following keys, and has more keys according to the error.
+If this function failed to parse, it throws an error which has properties: `.option` and `.reason`.

 * `option` [string] : is the option name.
 * `reason` [string] : is the reason of the parsing error.